top of page

 Salt to taste

 Start heating the oil in a wok or shallow pan.
 Add the garlic and fry till golden.
-Add the chilies and Sichuan peppercorns.
-When they start to darken, do not burn them, add the yam leaves and salt and stir-fry.
-When the yam leaves are wilted and cooked, remove.
+Add the chillies and Sichuan peppercorns.
+When they start to darken, do not burn them; add the yam leaves and salt and stir-fry.
+When the yam leaves are wilted and cooked, remove them.
 Drizzle with the sesame oil and serve immediately.

 • Facebook